ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 execute_clist
   Whether to execute the generated CLIST.

-  This option is only applicable when :emphasis:`operation=purge`.
+  This option is only applicable when :emphasis:`state=purge`.

   When set to :literal:`true`\ , the module generates the CLIST, removes the safety :literal:`EXIT` statement, and executes the DELUSER/DELGROUP commands.